zhaozg/lua-openssl/README.md

 digest() equals with digest.digest(), same cipher() equals with cipher.cipher().

-## documentation
 ## Documentation

 Document please see [here](http://zhaozg.github.io/lua-openssl/index.html), that are generate by [LDoc](https://github.com/stevedonovan/LDoc).

-_Notice_: Document quality is low and stale, feel free to make a PR to improve it.
+Notice: Documentation quality is low and stale, feel free to make a PR to improve it.

+If documentation is missing, refer to the [source code](./src) or check the Lua test scripts in the test directory.

 ### lua-openssl Objects